BILL ANALYSIS

 Summary

-S4040, a bill to modify water supply authorizations, indicates increased federal investment in water infrastructure.
-This directly benefits companies involved in water treatment, distribution, and related materials, driving demand for their services and products.
+S.4040, the 'Dakota Water Resources Act Amendments of 2026,' authorizes $637 million in new appropriations for specific water infrastructure projects in North Dakota.
+This directly benefits companies involved in water treatment, pipeline construction, and related materials, driving demand for their services and products in the region.
 The bill's progression through hearings signals a high likelihood of passage.

 Track Bills Like S4040 Daily